yonesko/slack-queue-bot/README.md

-A Slack bot to manage a queue of slack users in a channel.
+A Slack bot to manage a queue of slack users in a channel written in Golang.

 This bot is used in production at https://city-mobil.ru/